 PEGI – 16

-Heavily inspired by the works of my personal favourite novelist Stephen King, Alan Wake is a psychological thriller third person shooter that though has an extremely gripping narrative, is wanting in terms of gameplay in my opinion.
-To me, it’s yet another example of how many developers these days want to put story above all else in their games, and whilst many people are surprised that it didn’t sell particularly well, it comes as no particular shock to me personally, since whilst it isn’t a terrible game by any means, it doesn’t have all the elements that a gamer would hope to find in a classic.
+Heavily inspired by the works of my personal favorite novelist Stephen King, Alan Wake is a psychological thriller third-person shooter that though has an extremely gripping narrative, is wanting in terms of gameplay in my opinion.
+To me, it’s yet another example of how many developers these days want to put the story above all else in their games, and whilst many people are surprised that it didn’t sell particularly well, it comes as no particular shock to me personally, since whilst it isn’t a terrible game by any means, it doesn’t have all the elements that a gamer would hope to find in a classic.

 Graphics – 7/10

 Graphically astute, as well as conceptually compelling, a vast majority of the game takes place in a murky and atmospheric township called Bright Falls.
-The setting is very reminiscent of Silent Hill, since there are a lot of grey skies and abundant mist hindering visibility, adding that much more tension to the entire experience.
+The setting is very reminiscent of Silent Hill since there are a lot of grey skies and abundant mist hindering visibility, adding that much more tension to the entire experience.
 Another visual highlight is also how the world around the main character is horrifyingly distorted whenever the player is confronted with the game’s main enemies, the taken.
 Although it doesn’t make use of any kind of sanity meter, like in Eternal Darkness, the psychologically chilling atmosphere certainly makes up for it.

 Gameplay – 4/10